On Choosing the Poems and Letter

 The viewpoint throughout is subtly, quite unconsciously, but passionately voyeuristic, and it is the strength of the poem.

-But the viewpoint in this poem is neither salacious or dominating, which are the implications of "voyeurism" in our time, but rather admiring and even participatory.
+But the viewpoint in this poem is neither salacious or dominating, which are the implications of "voyeurism" in our time; rather, they are admiring and even participatory.
 The poem gives the impression of and invites us to think about how Dickinson constructed a female gaze.
 Furthermore, the exquisitely rendered imagery of female accoutrements does not seem unconscious but absolutely deliberate.

 By contrast to Patterson’s approach, Daneen Wardrop reads this poem as an example of what she calls “lace theory,” based on “the tantalizing aesthetic of threadwork,” which the Victorian era manifested in veils.
 Imitating the use of veils and materials of various sheerness and revealing drape, the poet’s poetic diction creates